 Gas shielding is a practice of surrounding the weld area with a protective gas shield to prevent the molten weld pool from coming into contact with atmospheric gases, such as oxygen, nitrogen, and hydrogen.

-In line with Engineers Australia’s vision for a net-zero emissions future, the selection of arc welding processes is increasingly influenced by considerations of energy efficiency and environmental impact.
+In line with Engineers Australia’s vision for a net-zero emissions future, the selection of arc welding methods or processes is increasingly influenced by considerations of energy efficiency and environmental impact.

 Our comprehensive guide on arc welding types is an invaluable resource for Australian engineers seeking to identify the most suitable, sustainable, and innovative welding process for their unique applications.